¡Choosing sustainable Tropical Oil!

 - The member companies of the Agrocaribe group are: Agrofrancia, Extractora del Atlántico, Extractora La Francia, Servicios Integrales Montañas del Norte S. A and Agro Palm Ingredients S.A. de CV.

-- These operations have two processing plants and an oil refinery.
+- These operations have two processing plants in Guatemala and an oil refinery in México.

 - 100% of the production of crude palm oil and palm kernel oil are certified under the RSPO IP model.